 The captain of Brazil, Rodrigo Hardy, is well known for his toe punts and shows what is possible with practice and repetition.
 He has mastered the technique and uses it to devastating effect in a variety of situations.
 Take a look at him in action below.

-In futsal your opponent is close and you must act fast, especially in attacking areas.
-The toe punt is suited to this as, with practice, it produces a powerful shot very quickly whilst revealing few visual cues of its direction.
-It is a very useful tool in the futsal player’s arsenal.
+In futsal your opponent is always close and you must act fast, especially in attacking areas.
+The toe punt is perfectly suited to these situations as, with practice, it produces a powerful shot very quickly whilst revealing few visual cues of its direction.
+It is a very useful tool that should be in every futsal player’s arsenal.